chengwei0815/personal_project/README.md

 What was the context for this project?
 The STARTALK program is a federally funded initiative aimed at teaching critical languages to students.
 The program's website was outdated and difficult to navigate, resulting in low engagement and frustration for users.
 As a web designer and a supporter of the STARTALK program, I decided to take on the project of redesigning the website to better serve the needs of its users.

-The STARTALK program is a federally funded initiative aimed at teaching critical languages to students.
-The program's website was outdated and difficult to navigate, resulting in low engagement and frustration for users.
-As a web designer and a supporter of the STARTALK program, I decided to take on the project of redesigning the website to better serve the needs of its users.

 What did you set out to build?
 I set out to redesign the STARTALK website to improve the user experience, navigation, and accessibility.
 The website needed to be more user-friendly, visually appealing, and easy to navigate for teachers, students, and parents seeking information about the STARTALK program and its offerings.